Geoffrey Chaucer: Career

 While still working as comptroller, Chaucer appears to have moved to Kent, being appointed as one of the commissioners of peace for Kent at a time when French invasion was a possibility.
 He is thought to have started work on The Canterbury Tales in the early 1380s.
 He also became a member of parliament (a knight of the shire) for Kent in 1386 and attended the 'Wonderful Parliament' that year.
-He appears to have been present at most of the 71 days it sat, for which he was paid 24 pounds and nine shillings.
+He appears to have attended most of the 71 days it sat, for which he was paid 24 pounds and nine shillings.
 On 15 October that year he gave a deposition in the case of Scrope v.
 Grosvenor.
 There is no further reference after this date to Philippa, Chaucer's wife.
 She is presumed to have died in 1387.
 He survived the political upheavals caused by the Lords Appellants, despite the fact that Chaucer knew some of the men executed over the affair quite well.

 On 12 July 1389 Chaucer was appointed the clerk of the king's works, a sort of foreman organising most of the king's building projects.
 No major works were begun during his tenure, but he did conduct repairs on Westminster Palace, St George's Chapel, Windsor, continued building the wharf at the Tower of London and built the stands for a tournament held in 1390.
 It may have been a difficult job, but it paid two shillings a day, more than three times his salary as a comptroller.
 Chaucer was also appointed keeper of the lodge at the King's Park in Feckenham Forest in Worcestershire, which was a largely honorary appointment.